0LNetworkCommunity/libra-legacy-v6/specifications/trusted_computing_base/secure_storage/README.md

 ## Design / ecosystem goals

 * Work across cloud providers and on-premise
-* Simple interface,ideally a library or REST / JSON-RPC
+* Simple interface,ideally a diemry or REST / JSON-RPC
 * Minimal third-party dependencies
 * Well-reputed, such that, it is auditiable, open-source, widely trusted